openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 - Added support for Cross-Device Self-Issued OP model.
 See (#cross-device-siop).
 - Extended mechanisms how not-pre-registered RPs can pass their metadata in the Authorization Request.
 See (#rp-resolution).
 - Added support for Dynamic Self-Issued OpenID Provider Discovery.
 See (#dynamic-siop-metadata).
-- Added support for claimed URLs (universal links, app links) in addition to the custom URL schemas as Self-Issued OP `authorization_endpoint`.
+- Added support for claimed URLs (universal links, app links) in addition to the custom URL scheme as Self-Issued OP `authorization_endpoint`.
 See (#choice-of-authoriation-endpoint).
 - Added support to use of any OpenID Connect flow for Self-Issued OPs and Dynamic Client Registration.

 Note that while this specification extends the original Section 7 of [@!OpenID.Core] Self-Issued OpenID Provider, some sections of it could be applicable more generally to the entire OpenID Connect Core specification.